 Diverging views on penalties for illegal abortions

 If an abortion was carried out in a situation where it is illegal, fewer say the woman who had the abortion should be penalized (32% on average across the 27 countries) than say so of the person who performed it (44%) or a someone else who arranged for it (42%).
 As for all matters related to abortion, attitudes toward punishing various parties involved in an illegal one diverge widely across countries:

-- Peruvians and Colombians are those most likely to say each of them should face a penalty: the woman had it (61% and 55%, respectively), the person who performed it (75% and 66%), and someone else who arranged for it (73% and 65%).
+- Peruvians and Colombians are those most likely to say each of them should face a penalty: the woman who had it (61% and 55%, respectively), the person who performed it (75% and 66%), and someone else who arranged for it (73% and 65%).

 - The Japanese are the least likely to say so for each of the three parties (10%, 12%, and 14%).

 The response options that Ipsos employed in 2022 differ from those used in previous surveys conducted annually since 2014.
 However, this year’s survey results seem to indicate an increase in support for abortion in certain circumstances.
 Globally – and in many countries -- the percentage of adults surveyed in 2022 who say abortion should be legal if the pregnancy is the result of a rape is higher than the combined percentage of those who said in 2021 that it should be permitted “whenever a woman decides she wants one” or “in certain circumstances, such as when a woman has been raped.”
-It is up five points on average globally, and by at least seven points in Belgium, Brazil, Colombia, Japan, Malaysia, Mexico, Peru, Turkey, and the United States.
-The only country where it is lower (by five points) is India.
+It is up five points on average globally, and by at least seven points in Belgium, Brazil, Colombia, Japan, Malaysia, Mexico, Peru, Turkey, and the U.S. The only country where it is lower (by five points) is India.